Pitt's complete 2021-22 schedule is out

 “We are excited about the season ahead of us,” said head coach Jeff Capel in a statement.
 “The Atlantic Coast Conference schedule is always challenging with so many outstanding programs in this conference.
 I like what I have seen from our team this offseason and believe we will come out hungry to compete and prove ourselves in what I believe is the best conference in the country.
 We are also looking forward to having fans back at the Petersen Events Center and feeding off the great college basketball atmosphere the Oakland Zoo helps provide.”

 Pitt will begin ACC play early this season, as the Panthers are set to travel to Virginia on Friday December 3rd to take on the Cavaliers.
-Pitt will have non-conference gfames prior to this meeting, and four more non-league games before concluding the 19-game ACC slate to close out the season.
+Pitt will have non-conference games prior to this meeting, and four more non-league games after this game before concluding the 19-game ACC slate to close out the season.

 Pitt's ACC home opener will be on Tueaday December 28th, an ESPN2 national broadcast against Mike Brey and the Notre Dame Fighting Irish.
 Later that week, the Panthers will travel down to Blacksburg for a rare New Year's Day game against Virginia Tech.
 The game is set for ESPNU with a time still to be determined.

-Later in January, the Panthers face a daunting three-game stretch beginning with a Tueaday evening game at Syracuse, followed by a pair of home games against Louisville and Virginia.
+Later in January, the Panthers face a daunting three-game stretch beginning with a Tuesday evening game at Syracuse, followed by a pair of home games against Louisville and Virginia.

 Pitt begins the month of February with a road contest at Wake Forest on Wednesday February 2nd set for a 7 p.m. tip-off on either ESPN2/U. Later that week, the Panthers will host Virginia Tech for a Saturday night 7 p.m. showdown at the Petersen Events Center.